Lomita Railroad Station Featured in Winning Photo Contest Image

 “We received a nice variety this year representing points of interest from many of iconic South Bay locations, ranging from the Vincent Thomas Bridge to the Redondo Beach Historic Library.” said Jacki Bacharach, executive director of the SBCCOG.
 “It’s fun to see what inspires the creative imagination of our community’s residents.”

 The SBCCOG received more than 65 entries.
 With the help of Kevin Cody, publisher and founder of the Easy Reader newspaper, it narrowed them down to 10 finalists.
 Another of Mitchell’s images, featuring the Point Fermin Lighthouse in San Pedro, also made the top-10.
-Those who registered to attend the General Assembly were invited to vote online to select the winner.

 Mitchell has been a South Bay resident for more than 50 years and is a retired landscape architect.
 He has worked to develop a few notable South Bay landmarks himself, including Wilson Park in Torrance and The Home Depot Center in Carson.

-Remaining finalists in no particular order.
+Additional finalists, in no particular order: